When should I start investing in Mutual Funds?

 Debt Funds invest their investors’ money in interest-bearing securities like bonds, corporate deposits, G-secs, money market instruments, etc. These bonds are like certificates that carry an obligation on the part of the bond issuer to pay regular interests (coupons) to the bond investors.
 Read more

 Debt Funds are categorized into different types based on the kind of securities they invest in and the maturity (time horizon) of these securities.
-Debt securities include bonds issued by corporates, banks and Government, debentures issued by big corporates, money market instruments like commercial papers and certificate of deposits (CDs) issued by banks.
 Read more

 If someone asked you, who should eat more of proteins or carbohydrates or vitamins, what would be your answer?
 Everyone!
 Read more